Lead Opinion

 DISCUSSION

-¶22 In the case before us, the District Court appropriately revoked Tirey‘s suspension because he violated the conditions of his probation in three ways.
+¶22 In the case before us, the District Court appropriately revoked Tirey’s suspension because he violated the conditions of his probation in three ways.
 Tirey failed to report to his probation officer, submit job logs, and begin sexual offender treatment.
 Tirey contends that his failure to meet the conditions of his parole was out of his control and largely the fault of his probation officer who he argues made unreasonable demands.
 Tirey relies on State v.
-Lee, 2001 MT 176, ¶ 21, 306 Mont.
-173, 31 P.3d 998, and argues that his probation violations were not a product of his willfulness; therefore, he is entitled to an evaluation of alternatives to incarceration.
+Lee,

-¶23 In Lee, defendant‘s suspended sentence was conditioned on completing a sexual offender treatment program while incarcerated.
+¶23 In Lee, defendant’s suspended sentence was conditioned on completing a sexual offender treatment program while incarcerated.
 Id. at ¶ 5.
 Lee spent over three of his five years of incarceration on a wait list for the various levels of the sexual offender program.
 Id. at ¶ 6.
 His treatment was further delayed by a sit down strike.
 Id.
 Despite substantial delays, Lee completed phase one and nearly phase two (the final phase), of sexual offender treatment by his release date.
 Id.
-We found that when the circumstances are such that failure to complete a condition of probation is solely the fault of the State, due process requires the trial court to consider adequate alternatives to incarceration.
-Id. at ¶ 23.
+We found that when the circumstances are such that failure to complete a condition of probation is solely the fault of the State, due process requires the trial court to consider adequate alternatives tc incarceration.
+Id. ¶ 23.

 ¶25 2.
 Did the District Court act outside statutory parameters in incorporating 13 probation conditions into Tirey’s sentence?

 ¶26 The law in effect at the time an offense is committed controls as to the possible sentence for the offense, as well as the revocation of that sentence.
 State v.
-Tracy, 2005 MT 128, ¶ 16, 327 Mont.
-220, 113 P.3d 297.
-Tirey committed his offense in 1996.
-Therefore, the 1995 MCA is the applicable statute.
+Tracy,

-¶29 Although the 2009 sentence requires the integration of 13 probation conditions, many of those conditions merely reiterate the conditions of Tirey‘s original suspended sentence.
-Unlike the conditions added in Tracy and Striplin, the 2009 conditions which could be considered “new” are not punitive in nature.
-Additionally, Tirey‘s 2009 sentence amounts to a substantial reduction in overall punishment when compared to the 1997 sentence.
+¶29 Although the 2009 sentence requires the integration of 13 probation conditions, many of those conditions merely reiterate the I conditions of Tirey’s original suspended sentence.
+Unlike the conditions added in Tracy and Striplin, the 2009 conditions which could be considered ‘hew” are not punitive in nature.
+Additionally, Tirey’s 2009 sentence amounts to a substantial reduction in overall punishment when compared to the 1997 sentence.
 Whereas the 1997 sentence required Tirey to serve 50 years in Montana State Prison with 25 years suspended, the 2009 sentence only imposes 25 years, with seven suspended.
-Even when the conditions imposed by the District Court are added to Tirey‘s sentence, the 2009 sentence is overall less than the 1997 sentence and therefore within 1995 MCA sentencing parameters.
+Even when the conditions imposed by the District Court are added to Tirey’s sentence, the 2009 sentence is overall less than the 1997 sentence and therefore within 1995 MCA sentencing parameters.

 ¶30 3.
 Did the District Court act outside statutory parameters in designating Tirey a Level II Sexual Offender?

-¶31 According to
+¶31 According to §46-23-509(5), MCA:

 [I]f, at the time of sentencing, the sentencing judge did not apply a level designation to a sexual offender ... the [Department of Corrections] shall designate the offender as level 1, 2, or 3 when the offender is released from confinement.

 In this case, the sentencing court did not apply a sex offender level designation to Tirey.
 Thus, the Department of Corrections had statutory authority to issue a designation.
-The Department designated Tirey a Level I Sexual Offender on April 15, 2008.
-Therefore, the District Court erred in subsequently issuing a Level II designation at revocation.
+The Department designated!
+Tirey a Level I Sexual Offender on April 15, 2008.
+Therefore, the District Court erred in subsequently issuing a Level II designation at| revocation.

 In fashioning the following sentence, the Court has considered the nature of the violations of probation condition, particularly his failure to participate in sex offender treatment as recommended.
 The Defendant fails to take responsibility for not attending treatment as directed and offers incredible excuses for when he does miss treatment appointments.

 This statement by the District Court is similar to the statement of reasons we upheld in Hardy.
-On the basis of that authority, we conclude that the District Court acted within statutory parameters in stating its reasons for not crediting the time Tirey spent on probation.
+On the basis of that authority, we conclude that the District Court acted within statutory parameters in stating its reasons for not crediting the time Tirey spent on probation. ¶34 We remand to the District Court for entry of judgment consistent with this opinion.

-¶35 I concur with the result reached by the Court in this case.
-In my view, based on the totality of the sentence at issue here, Tirey received a “lesser” sentence than that originally imposed, for purposes of
+|¶35 I concur with the result reached by the Court in this case.
+In my ¡view, based on the totality of the sentence at issue here, Tirey received k ‘lesser” sentence than that originally imposed, for purposes of §46-|18-203(7)(c), MCA (1995).
+Moreover, while I think I understand the kuance intended by the Court in overruling State v.
+White,

 ¶37 I agree with the result of the Court’s decision here.
 However, I will continue to apply the Mount test, on a case-by-case basis, in the future.